Jump to Content

 - TRANSIENT BUSINESS

-- A retail or wholesale business conducted from a temporary structure or tent, truck, van or trailer, stand, parking lot or vacant parcel of land, in a public right-of-way or in or on any other place in the Town, but not (1) outdoor sales of property or services accessory to a business conducted within a permanent structure on a same premises or (2) the sale of food products raised or produced on the same premises from a temporary or seasonal stand, provided that the principal structure or activities otherwise comply with the zoning and other ordinances of the Town.
+- A retail or wholesale business, other than a mobile food vehicle vendor (as regulated separately in this Local Law), conducted from a temporary structure or tent, truck, van or trailer, stand, parking lot or vacant parcel of land, in a public right-of-way or in or on any other place in the Town, but not (1) outdoor sales of property or services accessory to a business conducted within a permanent structure on a same premises or (2) the sale of food products raised or produced on the same premises from a temporary or seasonal stand, provided that the principal structure or activities otherwise comply with the zoning and other ordinances of the Town.

-A. No person shall engage in peddling, soliciting, junk dealing or a
+No person shall engage in peddling, soliciting, mobile food vehicle

-transient business without first obtaining a permit or registering
+vending or a transient business without first obtaining a permit or

-B. No motor vehicle shall be used for peddling, junk dealing or conducting
+No motor vehicle shall be used for peddling, mobile food vehicle

-a transient business unless a permit shall first have been obtained
+vending or conducting a transient business unless a permit shall first

-therefor, which permit shall at all times be displayed on a conspicuous
+have been obtained, which permit shall at all times be displayed in

 No permit under this chapter shall be required: